rvagg/js-bitcoin-block/README.md

 Takes a string containing a big-endian uint256 in hex encoded form and converts it to a standard byte array.

-This method simply reverses the string and produces a `Buffer` from the hex bytes.
+This method simply reverses the string and produces a `Uint8Array` from the hex bytes.

 See [`toHashHex`](#toHashHex) for the reverse operation.